reilabs/llvm-to-cairo/docs/ALU Design.md

 ### Intrinsics

-The example above includes the following line:
+Consider the following LLVM IR code:

 ```llvm
 %0 = call { i64, i1 } @llvm.uadd.with.overflow.i64(i64 %left, i64 %right), !dbg !17
 ```

-Unlike the previous example, this snippet does not contain the `add` instruction.
+Unlike the [previous example](#keywords), this snippet does not contain the `add` instruction.
 The adding operation is done by an intrinsic named `llvm.uadd.with.overflow.i64`, which is called with the `call` instruction.
 The intrinsic is defined in the LLVM codebase and its source code does not make it into the `.ll` file produced out of the adding operation in Rust code.

 The LLVM Language Reference Manual has an extensive list of intrinsics.
 Here's the example of [`llvm.uadd.with.overflow.<ty>`](https://llvm.org/docs/LangRef.html#llvm-uadd-with-overflow-intrinsics).